 The Group is dedicated to providing trust, fund and corporate administration with offices in the Isle of Man, Switzerland, and Hong Kong.
 It has a global client base, solutions spanning over 60 different jurisdictions and extensive experience in trust and company management, fund administration, tax, corporate law and accounting.

 "We will work closely with RBC to ensure a smooth transition of the businesses.
-The SMP Partners Group is known for investing time to build long term relationships with clients and applying our collective expertise and experience to build and manage tailored solutions that fit precisely with the requirements of our clients.
-This agreement is an opportunity to grow the Caribbean trust, fund and corporate administration operations as part of the SMP Group, further enhancing the services and opportunities for clients and staff," added McGowan.
+The SMP Group of Companies is known for investing time to build long term relationships with clients and applying our collective expertise and experience to build and manage tailored solutions that fit precisely with the requirements of our clients.
+This agreement is an opportunity to grow the Caribbean trust, fund and corporate administration operations as part of the Group, further enhancing the services and opportunities for clients and staff," added McGowan.